-Administrative courts should generally discuss cases within two months from receiving an action.
-However, in reality, administrative courts are often overburdened (particularly the Tallinn Administrative Court) and the overall term for review is therefore exceeded in many cases.
+Pursuant to subsection 2 (2) and section 126 of the Code of Administrative Court Procedure, administrative cases have to be settled within reasonable time.
+Pursuant to the subsection 100 (1) of the same act, a party to a proceeding can apply for the implementation of a measure appropriate for concluding the judicial proceeding faster, if the administrative matter has pended before the court at least for nine months and the court has not performed a necessary procedural act without any good reason, in order to guarantee that the judicial proceeding is completed within reasonable time.

-Extra-judicial proceedings are in principle free of charge, and charges in administrative court proceedings are low except in cases related to compensation for damages in which the fee consists in 3% of the claim for damages, but not more than 750 euros.
+Extra-judicial proceedings are in principle free of charge, and charges in administrative court proceedings are low except in cases related to compensation for damages in which the fee consists in 3% of the claim for damages, but no more than 750 euros.
 At the same time, procedural expenses are not limited only to fees charged by the reviewing body, but include also other charges such as legal aid and expert expenses, as well as compensation of the defendant for expenses upon losing the case.
 Expenses are obviously highest in court cases.
 The court can reduce the legal aid expenses the defendant has to be compensated for, and in certain cases decide not to charge these altogether.
 This way, e.g., the respondent shall pay for the procedure expenses, if the procedure was terminated for the reason that the administrative act contested in the complaint has been repealed or the administrative act has been issued or the action has been performed.
 In order to ensure justice of a single case, § 108 (11) of the Code of Administrative Court Procedure is important, which provides a court discretion to order the parties to bear a part or all of their own expenses, if it would be highly unjust or unreasonable to order a party against whom judgment was given to pay the expenses of the adverse party.
+Pursuant to subsection 109 (6) of the same act, the court only orders compensation of procedure expenses that are necessary and reasonable.
+Unjust and unreasonable are imprecise legal concepts that the court has to detail in terms of the circumstances of the specific case.
+In specifying imprecise legal concepts, the court is bound by Estonian judicial area, incl. the decision practice arising from the European Court in applying the Aarhus Convention and the directives implementing it.
+Therefore, in the process of charging for legal costs by specifying the term “unjust”, the court also has to consider the requirement arising from the Aarhus Convention, which says that recourse to court cannot be so expensive that it prohibits the recourse to court.

 It may also decide that the legal aid expenses of an insolvent natural person will be covered by the State.
 An attempt to provide a more comprehensive solution to providing free legal aid to insolvent natural persons as well as to environmental NGOs acting in the public interest has been made in the State Legal Aid Act.
-The Memorandum and Clarification Request Reply Act obliges administrative bodies to provide free legal aid to a limited extent.
+The Response to Memoranda and Requests for Explanations and Submission of Collective Addresses Act obliges administrative bodies to provide free legal aid to a limited extent.
 However, most of the NGOs are of the opinion that in financial terms the court proceeding may prove to be too expensive and hence this can be an obstacle for challenging administrative decisions.
 However, the general opinion was that most of the problems find solutions without the court and the court is seen as an ultimate measure.